The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 Trading Strategies for Maximum Gains with Three Outside Up Candlestick Pattern

-| Look for Confluence | A three outside candlestick pattern is strong, but it is “God-tier” when it occurs at a major support level, a Fibonacci retracement level, or near the Anchored VWAP.
-If the pattern forms where the average buyer’s cost basis is already being defended, the probability of success skyrockets. |
+| Look for Confluence | A three outside candlestick pattern may be considered relevant, but it is “God-tier” when it occurs at a major support level, a Fibonacci retracement level, or near the Anchored VWAP.
+If the pattern forms where the average buyer’s cost basis is already being defended, the likelihood may improve. |

-| Volume is the Secret Sauce | The second candle (the engulfing one) should ideally be backed by a significant spike in volume.
-High volume on the “engulfing” day proves that institutional “whales” are the ones doing the buying, not just retail traders. |
+| Volume is the Important Factor | The second candle (the engulfing one) should ideally be backed by a increase in trading volume.
+High volume on the “engulfing” day proves that large market participants may indicate higher participation, not just retail traders. |

-| Entry and Stop-Loss | Entry: Place your “Buy Stop” slightly above the top of the third candle.
-Stop-Loss: To protect your capital, place a stop-loss just below the low of the second (large engulfing) candle. |
+| Entry and Stop-Loss | Entry: Some traders may observe entry levels above the top of the third candle.
+Stop-Loss: For risk management, some traders use stop-loss levels just below the low of the second (large engulfing) candle. |

 Difference Between Three Outside Up and Three Inside Up